Development Fundraising Intern

 Rachel Stanley, Senior Development Manager

-The Atlanta Bicycle Coalition seeks a graduate or undergraduate student, preferably in the fields of nonprofit management, sociology, political science, communications, English, or other similar field, who is interested in applying their knowledge to help grow our fundraising efforts.
-This is a remote work position and offers flexibility in start date, weekly schedule, and length of the internship within the Fall 2021 semester.
+The Atlanta Bicycle Coalition seeks a Development Fundraising Intern who is interested in applying their knowledge of nonprofit management, sociology, political science, communications, English, or other similar field to help grow our fundraising efforts.
+This is a remote work position with some flexibility of work hours and length of the internship within the Summer semester.
+This intern must be available to start the internship the week of May 9, 2022 and work in-person on the evening of May 19.
 The Development Fundraising Intern will have significant opportunities to learn about entering and succeeding in the world of philanthropy and nonprofit fundraising.

 The Atlanta Bicycle Coalition envisions an Atlanta where everyone moves safely, easily, and sustainably throughout the city.
 Our mission is to reclaim Atlanta’s streets as safe, inclusive, and thriving spaces for people to ride, walk, and roll.
 Our advocacy and programs focus on creating a safe, equitable, and sustainable mobility experience in Atlanta for people who walk, use wheelchairs, take transit, bike, skate, ride scooters, etc. We support people who currently use these modes and strive to inspire more people to adopt sustainable mobility in their transportation routines.
 The Atlanta Bicycle Coalition aims to foster an environment that recognizes, respects, and values different backgrounds and talents and actively works toward racial equity and social justice.

-- Conduct research on potential donors, including foundations, corporations, and government agencies
+- Conduct research on potential donors, including foundations and corporations

-- Update and improve data management in CRM database (NationBuilder)
+- Update and improve data management in NationBuilder, our customer relationship management (CRM) database

-- Draft content for donor materials, such as pages on our website, briefs, impact report, and annual updates
+- Draft content for donor materials — such as pages on our website, email campaigns, briefs, impact report, and annual updates — particularly relating to the organization’s rebranding efforts

-- Held previous active role in neighborhood, community, or campus organizations/nonprofits
+- Has had active role in neighborhood, community, campus organizations, or nonprofits

-- Familiarity with the Atlanta Bicycle Coalition’s strategic plan
+- Is familiar with the Atlanta Bicycle Coalition’s strategic plan

 - Is interested in and/or has past experience with nonprofits and fundraising